 In an effort to promote the arts, Brookfield Place hosts a number of arts-related events at the Winter Garden.
 Showcasing both visual and performing arts, the center places an emphasis on “commissioned works, site-specific installations and premieres”.

-Because of its proximity to the World Trade Center, much of Brookfield Place – including the Winter Garden – was damaged extensively on September 11 2001.
-It is now fully operational again.
+Because of its proximity to the World Trade Center, much of Brookfield Place – including the Winter Garden – was damaged extensively on September 11, 2001.